-Before planning content calendars for posts, it is advised to create a set of clear and concise key messages that need to be communicated with the audiences.
-These then should be conveyed throughout all posts to ensure a consistent brand image which assist with campaigns and seasonal projects.
-Key messages also allow audiences to familiarise themselves with what followers can gain from following a social commerce post.
+They are also tailored to allow audiences to familiarise themselves with what followers can gain from following a social commerce post.
 For example: Will they be shown promotional offers that are only available through social posts? or Does following a brand on Facebook expose them to exclusive imagery of new products/ services?
 Both of these examples are incentives for consumers to keep following and could lead to them purchasing.

 Stand Out in the News Feed

 Finally, brands should encourage open recommendation.
+According to ConversionXL, people tend to turn to social media for product recommendations and reviews.
 In a study of social shoppers conducted by All Facebook, 75% said they would be more likely to purchase a product via a social network that a friend had recommended rather than an item the brand itself had recommended.

 For information on how a social media presence can encourage sales, contact us today.